-The Model was developed in MODFLOW-USG (Panday and others, 2013) to provide estimates of seepage rates into the three drainages adjacent to the TSF footprint (Potts and

-Roblas Canyon, and Queen Creek) and travel times from the TSF to these drainages during maximum build out conditions.
+The Model was developed in MODFLOW-USG (Panday and others, 2013) to provide estimates of seepage rates into the three drainages adjacent to the TSF footprint (Potts Canyon, Roblas Canyon and Queen Creek) and travel times from the TSF to these drainages during maximum build-out conditions.
 The engineering and design of the TSF are documented in design reports by Klohn Crippen Berger Ltd. (KCB) (KCB, 2018 a,b).
 The Model is intended to be a simplified representation of both natural hydrogeologic conditions and engineered tailings conditions.
-While the seepage rates and travel times derived from this Model are considered to be useful tools for TSF alternatives comparison, it is important to recognize that several conservative assumptions are built into the Model.
-Specifically, the Model represents steady-state conditions assuming operational conditions at full TSF build out.
-The hydraulic gradients developed under the modeled conditions are expected to be steeper than would occur during the actual transient build out of the mine, likely resulting in an overestimate of seepage rates.
-In addition, these steeper gradients would result in shorter travel times than would be likely to occur during transient mine build out.
+While the seepage rates and travel times derived from this Model are considered to be useful tools for TSF alternatives comparison, it is important to recognize that several conservative assumptions are built into the Model that may over predict seepage: